 Thanks to the New York State Geological Association, we’re pleased to offer a digital version of our definitive guide — Penn Dixie Fossil Park & Nature Reserve: A Window Into The Devonian Period of Western New York.
 The guide appears in the 89th Annual NYSGA Meeting Guidebook — print copies available here.
 You may download the Official Penn Dixie Field Guide for educational use only.

-The guide was written by Executive Director Dr. Phil Stokes — a geologist — and Director of Education Dr. Holly Schreiber — a paleontologist — and provides a broad introduction to the history and science of Penn Dixie.
+The guide was written by Executive Director Dr. Phil Stokes — a geologist — and Dr. Holly Schreiber — a paleontologist — and provides a broad introduction to the history and science of Penn Dixie.
 Topics in the 18-page paper include:

 - Geological setting of New York State in the Devonian Period

 - Plate tectonics affecting the Catskill Basin and WNY